spike-rabbit/element/docs/components/charts/line-chart.md

-# Line Chart
+# Line chart

-**Line Charts** help to understand shifts or changes in data.
+**Line charts** help to understand shifts or changes in data.
 They are usually used to track changes over a period of time.
 When grouped with other lines (other data series), individual lines can be compared to one another.